aws/aws-app-mesh-examples/examples/README.md

 export SERVICES_DOMAIN=<domain under which services will be discovered, e.g. "default.svc.cluster.local">
-export COLOR_GATEWAY_IMAGE=<image location for colorapp's gateway, e.g. "<youraccountnumber>.dkr.ecr.amazonaws.com/gateway:latest" - you need to build this image and use your own ECR repository, see below> export COLOR_TELLER_IMAGE=<image location for colorapp's teller, e.g. "<youraccountnumber>.dkr.ecr.amazonaws.com/colorteller:latest" - you need to build this image and use your own ECR repository, see below>
+export COLOR_GATEWAY_IMAGE=<image location for colorapp's gateway, e.g. "<youraccountnumber>.dkr.ecr.amazonaws.com/gateway:latest" - you need to build this image and use your own ECR repository, see below> export COLOR_TELLER_IMAGE=<image location for colorapp's teller, e.g. "<youraccountnumber>.dkr.ecr.amazonaws.com/colorteller:latest" - you need to build this image and use your own ECR repository, see below> export STATSD_IMAGE=<image location for statsd sidecar, e.g. "<youraccountnumber>.dkr.ecr.amazonaws.com/statsd:latest" - you need to build this image and use your own ECR repository, see below>
 ```

 ## Infrastructure